nsw-education/doestyle/README.md

 `{doestyle}` is an R package containing functions to help produce brand-compliant figures and tables for NSW Department of Education publications.
-It is currently under active development, but already includes features that ease the use of brand colours and typesettig in `ggplot2` figures and `flextable` tables.
+It is currently under active development, but already includes features that ease the use of brand colours and typesetting in `ggplot2` figures and `flextable` tables.

 ## Installation